-Pursuant to a loan facility agreement dated October 1, 2016, as amended on December 1, 2020 (the "Manager Loan Facility Agreement") between the Issuer and the Manager, the Manager provided a \$10 million loan facility (the "Manager Loan Facility") to assist the Issuer in providing its mortgage loans.
-The Manager Loan Facility accrues interest at a fixed rate of 8% per annum and matures on December 31, 2025.
+Pursuant to a loan facility agreement dated October 1, 2016, as amended August 30, 2018 and December 1, 2020 (the "Credit Facility 1 Agreement") between the Issuer and the Manager, the Manager provided a \$10 million loan facility (the "Credit Facility 1") to assist the Issuer in providing its mortgage loans.
+Credit Facility 1 accrues interest at a fixed rate of 8% per annum and matures on December 31, 2025.
 The Issuer may draw down on the Manager Loan Facility with 14 days' notice, but for new loan originations and related purposes only.
-As of September 30, 2021, the Issuer owed approximately \$2,625,000 under the Manager Loan Facility (2020: \$1,602,454), and as at the date of this Offering Memorandum, an amount of \$916,609 was owing under the Manager Loan Facility.

-The Issuer and the Manager have entered into a new and separate credit facility agreement dated February 1, 2021, pursuant to which the Manager has provided a new \$12 million loan facility to the Issuer at a fixed interest rate of 5% per annum, maturing on February 1, 2023.
-As at September 30, 2021, and as at the date of this Offering Memorandum, the Issuer owed approximately \$11.6 million under such new credit facility.
+The Issuer and the Manager entered into a new and separate credit facility agreement dated February 1, 2021, pursuant to which the Manager has provided a new \$12 million loan facility ("Credit Facility 2") to the Issuer at a fixed interest rate of 5% per annum, maturing on February 1, 2023.